jeffreysorgen/golf-club-sensors/implementation.md

 When the device is attached perpendicular to the stick as shown, then the Y axis is going to determine its orientation.

-_Some combination of coordinates might need to be calculated for gravity=zero.
+_Some combination of coordinates might need to be calculated with advanced math for gravity=zero.
 At this stage of development it probably in not necessary._

 _I need one reading - knowing the orientation of the device.
 So depending on which way the device is attached to the golf club head, one of either x, y, or z will only be positive or negative.
 And since Accelerometer +/- Z axis is up/down, then this is the sensor to use.
 The axis is only "opposite" when the club handle is pointing down.
 So when the handle is upright, the club is in play.
 This is when the system needs to switch on and start measuring stuff._

-Depending on how the device is attached... it's one of the three axes.
+Depending on how the device is attached, it's one of the three axes.

 Be sure to set a timeout for when the club has been Resting for more than two minutes.
 It will avoid the occasional 'negative' axis reading.